We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Join a support group.

-If you’re trying to quit smoking, you may benefit from the help of others who are trying to quit as well.
+That said, if you are considering quitting cold turkey, it’s a good idea to speak with your doctor first.
+You may also benefit from the help of others who are trying to quit as well.
 Joining a smoking cessation program or a support group may increase your chances of success.

 Nicotine withdrawal isn’t a life-threatening condition.
 However, you may notice some physical or mood changes once you quit smoking.